 On the way back I spotted some endangered Steller’s sea eagles flying by.
-We were a bit tense as we had just a 10 minute window to catch the train to Asahikawa.
+We were a bit tense as we had just a 10-minute window to catch the train to Asahikawa.
 We reached the station on time.
-We quickly hopped on to the train, waiting on the platform.
-It’s was long, scenic ride back.
+We quickly hopped onto the train, waiting on the platform.
+It’s was a long, scenic ride back.
 I was tired but the endless white snowed fields and blue skies kept me awake as the train chugged along the beautiful landscape.
-It am truly amazed, how the people of Japan have safeguarded the natural beauty of their country, specially Hokkaido.
+I am truly amazed, how the people of Japan have safeguarded the natural beauty of their country, especially Hokkaido.
 It surely is a heaven on Earth.

 Disclaimer: The information presented in this article is based on the time I visited the premises.
 Note that there might be changes in the prices of merchandise and admission fees that might have occurred after this article was published.
 At times the facility might also be closed for repairs or for variety of other reasons.
 Kindly contact the facility or facilities mentioned in this article directly before visiting.

 Usage of this site indicates acceptance of my Terms and Conditions.